reinhart1010/nix/docs/en/common/aws-cognito-idp.md

 ---
 # aws cognito-idp

-Manage Amazon Cognito user pool and its users and groups using the CLI.
+Configure an Amazon Cognito user pool and its users and groups and authenticate them.
 More information: <https://awscli.amazonaws.com/v2/documentation/api/latest/reference/cognito-idp/index.html>.

 - Create a new Cognito user pool: